keithj/deoxybyte-gzip/README.txt

 This system provides gzip and gunzip functions and a Gray-streams implementation, both built on a set of lower-level zlib functions.

+Also provided are functions for inflating and deflating to and from Lisp octet vectors and Lisp octet streams, which may be tuned using the Zlib tuning parameters described in the Zlib C function deflateInit2.

 Measuring execution times of the gz:gzip and gz:gunzip functions shows deoxybyte-gzip to be fractionally slower than gzip/gunzip.
 The Gray-streams implementation is up to 30% slower than gzip/gunzip.